dsurian/matfac/README.md

 # Reference
 ---
 1. *Linking new trial evidence to systematic reviews: a novel matrix factorisation approach using shared latent spaces*.
 Didi Surian, Adam G. Dunn, Liat Orenstein, Rabia Bashir, Enrico Coiera, Florence T. Bourgeois. [*Submitted to Journal of Biomedical Informatics, 2017*].
-2. *TrustSVD: Collaborative Filtering with Both the Explicit and Implicit Influence of User Trust and of Item Ratings*.
-G. Guo, J. Zhang and N. Yorke-Smith.
-Proceedings of the 29th AAAI Conference on Artificial Intelligence (AAAI), 2015, 123-129.